Huntercombe Prison information

 Operational capacity: 430 (on 22/11/11)

-Reception criteria: No prisoners requiring in-patient healthcare, or detoxification.
+Reception criteria: Foreign National prisoners only.
+No prisoners requiring in-patient healthcare, detoxification by prior agreement with healthcare.
 No prisoners requiring on-going protection under rule 45.
+Must have more than 3 months left to serve and less than 30 months.
+Life sentence prisoners by prior agreement.
 Other standard exclusions apply.